Things to Do in Michigan

 Hike the Fern Lake Loop in Traverse City.
 Featuring waterfront views and blooming forests, this trail is the perfect place to get some fresh spring air.

-Dark Sky Park, Mackinaw City - Spring In Northern Michigan
+Dark Sky Park, Mackinaw City - Spring in Northern Michigan

 Dark Sky Park | photo via NPR